Alles1212/SpringBoot_Paper_Management_bs/README.md

 # Spring Boot Paper Management
 ## Purpose
-This is a Spring Boot-based academic paper management system, using MVC architecture and Controller-Service-DAO pattern.
+This is a Spring Boot-based academic paper management system, using MVC architecture and Controller-Service-Dao pattern.
 The system integrates Google Scholar crawler through a Python microservice, which can automatically search, extract and manage academic papers.

 ## Main Features
 ### Thesis Crawling Function